 In the end, you should redesign your website as much as you need to as often as you need to.
 But the only way to know whether you need to is to know your business inside and out.

-Having a website can be both a good visual reminder of how much time has gone by since you last examined your business and a way to track how successful your efforts have been.
+Your website is both a visual reminder of how much time has gone by since you last examined it and a way to track how successful your efforts have been.

 So, how much does it cost to redesign a website?
 Probably not as much as you think!
 Especially when you consider the return on your investment.